-Updated to include new XpertHR benchmarking survey data on HR roles and responsibilities.
+Updated to include new XpertHR benchmarking survey data on: absence rates and costs; and pay awards May 2019.

 Our 17th annual survey of HR roles and the HR function reports on key metrics for the profession, including the ratio of HR professionals to employees and HR budgets.